-The Sannihit in Sanskrit means where everyone collects or joins at one place.
-According to Indian Scriptures, it is believed that on every New Moon day and on the days of Solar Eclipse all the holy waters from across India collect here in this Pond or Sarovar.
-So, if you take a bath or even a dip in Sannihit Sarovar on these days, you attain Moksha or a freedom from the circle of life and death.
+The Sannihit in Sanskrit means where everyone collects or joins in one place.
+According to Indian scriptures, it is believed that on every New Moon day and on the days of Solar Eclipse all the holy waters from across India collect here in this Pond or Sarovar.
+So, if you take a bath or even a dip in Sannihit Sarovar on these days, you attain Moksha or freedom from the circle of life and death.

 There are British Era inscriptions near Sannihit Sarovar dating 1921 CE.
-It talks about foundation laying of a library in Kurukshetra.
+It talks about the foundation laying of a library in the place.
 There was a donation of Rs 2500/- made and it also records a 1851CE donation of Rs 500/-.
-Apparently, the Brahmins of Kurukshetra had requested the Governor General of Punjab to not kill fishes in holy Sarovars and not to cut trees around them.
+Apparently, the Brahmins of Kurukshetra had requested the Governor-General of Punjab to not kill fish in holy Sarovars and not to cut trees around them.
 Unfortunately, there are hardly any trees lining the Sarovars today.

-The fascinating part of my Kurukshetra Visit was the lovely wall murals on the outer walls of a building called Gita Bhavan, opposite the Sri Krishna Museum.
+The fascinating part of my visit was the lovely wall murals on the outer walls of a building called Gita Bhavan, opposite the Sri Krishna Museum.

-Museums are definitely a recent addition to the city of Kurukshetra.
+Museums are definitely a recent addition to the city.